droundy/internment/README.md

 1. `Intern`, which will never free your data.
 This means that an `Intern` is `Copy`, so you can make as many copies of the pointer as you may care to at no cost.
+Its implementation also uses no unsafe code.

 2. `LocalIntern`, which will only free your data when the calling thread exits.
-This means that a `LocalIntern` is `Copy`, so you can make as many copies of the pointer as you may care to at no cost.
-However, you cannot share a `LocalIntern` with another thread.
-On the plus side, it is faster to create a `LocalIntern` than an `Intern`.
+This means that a `LocalIntern` is also `Copy`, so you can make as many copies of the pointer as you may care to at no cost.  `LocalIntern`, however, is not `Send`, so you cannot share a `LocalIntern` with another thread.
+On the plus side, it is slightly faster to create a `LocalIntern` than an `Intern`.

 3. `ArcIntern`, which reference-counts your data and frees it when there are no more references.  `ArcIntern` will keep memory use